Pench Tiger Reserve

-Pench Tiger Reserve or Pench National Park is a tiger reserve in India straddling across Madhya Pradesh and Maharashtra.
+Pench Tiger Reserve is a tiger reserve in India straddling across Madhya Pradesh and Maharashtra.
 On the Madhya Pradesh side, it encompasses a core area of 411.33 km2, with a buffer of 768.3 km2, making for a total protected area of 1179.63 km2.
 On the Maharashtra side, the Pench Tiger Reserve has a core habitat area of 257.3 km2 along with a buffer zone of 483.96 km2 making total protected area of 741.2 km2.
 Pench Tiger Reserve comprises Pench National Park, Mowgli Pench Sanctuary and a buffer area, which span more than 1920 km2.